-‘Floating Ghost City’ Over China Sparks Fears Of Parallel Universe Intrusion Through Inter-dimensional Portal [Video]
+‘Floating Ghost City’ Over China Sparks Fears Of Parallel Universe Intrusion Through Interdimensional Portal [Video]

 “This floating city in the sky was recorded over Yueyang, China a few days ago,” commented UFO blogger Scott C. Waring in a recent post to his UFO Sightings Daily blog.
 “That is a city of about 1 million people so I am sure loads of people noticed it.”

 Although most viewers suggested that it was a “floating ghost city” from a parallel universe, Waring argued that it was a massive alien UFO.
-He argued bizarrely that the UFO was using city smog to “cloak” itself.
+He argued that the UFO was using city smog to “cloak” itself.
 But the smog was not sufficient to “cloak” the UFO entirely and make it invisible to viewers on the ground.
-The structures visible in video were those parts of the UFO that the city smog was unable to “cloak.”
+The structures visible in videos were those parts of the UFO that the city smog was unable to “cloak.”

-The aliens had wanted to use the smog to cloak their UFO so that they can fly low to observe the human city closely and maybe even abduct a few humans for research purposes, according to Waring.
+The aliens wanted to use the smog to cloak their UFO so that they can fly low to observe the human city closely and maybe even abduct a few humans for research purposes, according to Waring.

 “I believe that this is a UFO mothership that is using the China smog problem for its own benefit so that it can make a rare appearance by flying low and doing some serious research on the humans in Yueyang city,” the ET hunter wrote.
 “This is not the only time that such a strange event has ever occurred.
 It has been seen several times a year in China over various cities, last time a floating city was hovering above water.”